kevin-ch-day/ScytaleDroid/docs/static_analysis_analytics.md

   taxonomy.
 - `novelty_index` blends the above metrics to flag atypical runs.

+## MASVS + CVSS synthesis

+The MASVS summary pipeline now fuses severity tallies with CVSS v4.0 scoring to help reviewers reason about real risk rather than raw finding counts.
+For each MASVS area we persist:

+- `worst_score`, `worst_vector`, and `worst_identifier` – identify the highest
+  scoring control breach and its originating rule.
+Each area also exposes a `worst_basis` payload detailing the tie-break inputs (scope rank, impact counts, vector length) so analysts can explain why one vector outranked another when scores match.
+- `average_score`, `scored_count`, and `missing` – quantify how many findings
+  in the area provide CVSS data and where gaps remain.
+- `band_counts` – Critical/High/Medium/Low tallies derived via
+  `cvss_v4.severity_band` so analysts can quickly gauge exposure intensity.
+- `quality` – derived metrics that combine severity weighting with CVSS coverage to express:
+  - `risk_index` – a 0–100 score blending severity density, CVSS band strength,
+    and worst-score intensity.
+The `risk_components` structure breaks this score down into its weighted inputs and per-factor contributions to aid remediation planning.
+  - `cvss_coverage` – proportion of findings in the area that include CVSS vectors.
+  - `severity_pressure` and `cvss_band_score` – intermediate measures that
+    highlight overloaded controls and stacked high-band findings.

+The CLI surfaces these metrics in both the run-summary footer and the read-only MASVS menu, alongside severity counts and pass/fail status.
+These additions make it easy to spot situations where, for example, a single Critical CVSS issue is hiding amongst Low severities.

+### Known gaps

+- Findings without CVSS vectors currently contribute to the `missing` counter but are otherwise invisible in risk roll-ups.
+Hooking rule metadata into the CVSS loader should be prioritised so every MASVS breach can be scored.
+- MASVS area status still treats any High as a FAIL and any Medium as WARN; we do not yet downgrade Medium findings that score Low on CVSS.
+Future work can consider blending severity and CVSS banding when deriving PASS/WARN/FAIL.
+- The CVSS aggregation is base-score only.
+Once dynamic threat intelligence or environment profiles are available they should be folded into the view so the dashboard highlights threat-adjusted risk rather than theoretical impact.

 ## Workload profiling
 `scytaledroid.StaticAnalysis.analytics.workload` analyses detector runtimes to
 produce: